qrthey/tf-sources-updater/readme.md

     clojure -X tf-sources/list-current-sources :dir '"/path/to/terraform-stack-root"' :include-file-paths true

+Likewise, there is also a :include-proposed-updates flag which will query github for available tags and show possible updates.

+    clojure -X tf-sources/list-current-sources :dir '"/path/to/terraform-stack-root"' :include-proposed-updates true

+Both :include-file-paths and :include-proposed-updates can be passed together.

 ## Running the updater
 Use the following shell command to update all referenced github urls with a tag to the latest tag for the repository.